 How To Sew a Cardigan Using the Peyton Cocoon from Peek-A-Boo Patterns

-With right sides together, clip or pin the sleeves and sides of the cardigan and sew beginning at the edge of the sleeve and continuing down to the bottom of the cardigan.
+With right sides together, clip or pin the sleeves and sides and sew beginning at the edge of the sleeve and continuing down to the bottom of the cardigan.

 How To Sew a Cardigan Using the Peyton Cocoon from Peek-A-Boo Patterns